 Hemorrhoids, also known as piles, are swollen veins in the lower part of the anus and rectum.
 When the walls of these vessels are stretched, they become irritated.

-As hemorrhoids generally get worse as time goes by, health care professionals suggest they should be treated as soon as they appear.
+Although hemorrhoids can be unpleasant and painful, they are easily treated and very preventable.
+As hemorrhoids generally get worse over time, doctors suggest that they should be treated as soon as they appear.

 Fast facts on hemorrhoids